idiap/bob/doc/TutorialsDatabase.rst

    >>> print clientsSublistSorted[0] # print the id of the first client 202

-Then, if we would like to retrieve the list of files associated with this identity, the :py:meth:`bob.db.mobio.Database.files()` method will be of help.
+Then, if you would like to retrieve the list of files associated with this identity, the :py:meth:`bob.db.mobio.Database.files()` method will be of help.